 Do I collect tax on items I ship out of the country (export)?

-You do not have to collect Texas tax on goods that you export, but you must keep records to prove export.
-The Comptroller will only accept one of the following from the seller to substantiate a claim of export:
+You do not have to collect Texas tax on items that you export, but you must keep records to prove export.

 Yes.
-Texas sales tax is due when the customer picks up or takes delivery of a taxable item in Texas.
+Texas sales tax is due when your customer picks up or takes delivery of a taxable item in Texas.

-Once the customer exports that item to another country, you can refund the tax collected if the customer gives you acceptable proof of export certifying that the merchandise was taken outside the United States.
-You must keep a copy of the export certification for four years to substantiate that the refund of sales tax was for export.
+You can refund the tax collected to your customer if they give you acceptable proof of export certifying that the merchandise was taken outside the country.
+You must keep a copy of the export certification for four years as proof that the refund of sales tax was for an exported item.